 Can a collection agency still sue me after a cease and desist?

 Yes.
-A cease and desist letter stops the collection agency from contacting you, but it does not prevent them from filing a lawsuit to collect the debt.
-The FDCPA allows collectors to notify you of their intent to take specific legal action even after receiving a cease and desist letter.
+A cease and desist letter stops the collection agency from contacting you, but it does not prevent it from filing a lawsuit to collect the debt.
+The FDCPA expressly permits a collector to notify you that it intends to invoke a specified remedy, such as legal action, even after receiving your cease and desist letter.
+15 U.S.C. § 1692c(c).

 Will a cease and desist letter affect my credit score?

 Sending a cease and desist letter does not directly affect your credit score.
-However, the underlying debt may still be reported to credit bureaus.
-If you have disputed the debt in writing, the collector is required to report the debt as disputed, which may provide some context to future creditors reviewing your credit report.
+The underlying debt may still be reported to credit bureaus.
+If you have disputed the debt and the collector reports it, the collector may not communicate credit information it knows or should know is false, which includes failing to note that a disputed debt is disputed.
+15 U.S.C. § 1692e(8).
+The FDCPA does not require this dispute to be in writing for that rule to apply.

 Can I send a cease and desist to the original creditor?